rgalanakis/robgforpps/_pages/policy.md

 Both PPS and the City of Portland are in the midst of budget crises decades in the making.
 The causes are largely the same: lower tax receipts, years of deferred maintenance coming due, and new capital projects exploding in scope.

 This fiscal irresponsibility is in play right now with the $1.8B 2025 PPS Capital Bond.
 To raise $1.8B, we actually have to raise $3.5B in taxes, and **pay $1.7B of that to banks** as interest.
 This bond will last 32 years.
+One dollar for our kids, one dollar for the banks.
+For 3+ decades.

 This bond will strangle our ability to be flexible with funds in the future.
-For example, if the legislature were to allow us to spend more on the Local Option Levy and thus hire more teachers, which would be revenue neutral for the state, we would not have the ability to hire more teachers without raising tax rates.
+For example, the Oregon Legislature will hopefully allow districts to raise more money with the Local Option Levy, because it is revenue-neutral for the State.
+This would allow PPS to hire more teachers and staff, which is our most pressing need.
+But this bond will tie our hands to raise those funds without raising tax rates.

 The fact is: PPS as a district (and Oregon as a state) is pretty average in its education budget, but performs poorly.
 Throwing more money at the problem would, at best, lead to very high spending and just middling performance.
 This isn’t a good deal for parents or taxpayers.